HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ac-2-5/index.md

 ### OPS Implementation

-TODO: ACF and/or HHS’s might be 15?
-OPRE Tech Lead is checking OPS is configured to log out users out after 30 minutes of inactivity.
+TODO: OPRE Tech Lead to do further research on what requirements are.

-If there has been 20 minutes of inactivity, OPS will alert the user that the session will time out soon and give them the option to either extend the session or logout of the system.
-If the user chooses to extend the session, OPS will refresh the session.
-If the user elects to log out of the system it will end the session and log the user out of the system.
-The user will have three (3) minutes to select an option.
-If no option is selected within the three (3) minutes, the user is automatically logged out of the system and returned to the OPS home page.
+The OPS application will automatically log out users after 30 minutes of inactivity.
+Additional enforcement of idle sessions is addressed by [AC-11](ac-11/index.md) and [AC-12](ac-12/index.md).

 #### Related Files